noap-xyz/PBC/README.md

 ## Todo

 - Responsive on mobile - mobile UI
+- "Connect" button to change color when activated/waiting
 - Text for homepage (story with links?) - almost done
 - error handling
 - Fix the refresh needed after wallet connect (this seems fixed?)